DecisionsDev/decisions-metering/charts/ibm-odm-metering/README.md

 ## Architecture

-- Three major architectures are now available for ODM for developers Edition worker nodes:
-  - AMD64 / x86_64
+- Only the AMD64 / x86_64 architecture is supported.
-  - s390x
-  - ppc64le

 ## Configuration

+TODO Create a page
-To configure the `ibm-odm-metering-service` chart, check out the list of available [ODM for developers configuration parameters](https://www.ibm.com/support/knowledgecenter/SSQP76_8.10.x/com.ibm.odm.kube/topics/ref_parameters_dev.html).
+To configure the `ibm-odm-metering` chart, check out the list of available [ODM metering configuration parameters](https://www.ibm.com/support/knowledgecenter/SSQP76_8.10.x/com.ibm.odm.kube/topics/ref_parameters_dev.html).

 ## Storage

-Uses cases for H2 as an internal database:

 - Persistent storage using Kubernetes dynamic provisioning.
 Uses the default storageclass defined by the Kubernetes admin or by using a custom storageclass which will override the default.
   - Set global values to: